 Note: A fighter who uses a technique that is considered as a foul, and is deemed malicious (with the intent of causing injury to his opponent and beyond the scope reasonably expected in a sport competition), may be a subject to a responsibility on the medical as well as related recovery and recuperation expenses of the fighter who is injured as a result of such a fouling technique.

-If a fighter is injured from a fouling technique and is though allowed to continue the bout by a decision of a ringside physician, but, if the bout is stopped later due to further damage to the injury, the scorecards should be consulted.
-If the fighter who did the fouling is ahead, a technical draw should awarded.
-If the fighter who was fouled is ahead, he should be awarded the win of the bout by a technical decision.
+If a fighter is injured from a fouling technique and is though allowed to continue the bout by a decision of physician, but, if the bout is stopped later due to further damage to the injury, the scorecards should be consulted.
+If the fighter, who did the fouling, is ahead, a technical draw should be awarded.
+If the fighter, who was fouled is ahead, they should be awarded the win of the bout by technical decision.

 7. Scoring the fouls

-When the referee determines that a foul has been committed, though the fight continues, the scorekeeper should automatically deduct the appropriate number of points on each judge’s scorecard.
+When the referee determines that a foul has been committed, though the fight continues, the judges should automatically deduct the appropriate number of points on each scorecard.

-When both fighters commit fouls, the appropriate points should be deducted each judge’s scorecard for each fighter.
+When both fighters commit fouls, the appropriate points should be deducted on each scorecard for each fighter.
 In the event that a fighter commits two two-point fouls in one round, or commits the same foul two or more times during the course of the bout, the referee may disqualify the fighter.
-The referee may also let the fight continue if he feels that no malicious intent was involved, and instruct the scorekeeper to deduct the appropriate points for each foul.
+The referee may also let the fight continue if they feel that no malicious intent was involved, and instruct the judges to deduct the appropriate points for each foul.
 No fighter can be scored less than zero in a round.

 8. Fouling, stopping the bout